Josh Bell Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is eighth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in the league.

-- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.87).
+- The Rays have the fourth-ranked team ERA across all MLB pitching staffs (3.86).

-- Rays pitchers combine to give up 141 home runs (1.1 per game), the fifth-fewest in the league.
+- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- His last time out came on Wednesday against the Colorado Rockies, when the righty went five innings, surrendering three earned runs while allowing four hits.
+- In his most recent outing on Friday against the New York Yankees, the righty went six innings, allowing two earned runs while surrendering seven hits.

-- The 28-year-old has amassed an ERA of 2.59, with 7.2 strikeouts per nine innings, in 17 games this season.
-Opponents have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.